 Day 7 Tokyo

-Mon 29th July 2013: Sadly the festival is all over and it is time to return to Tokyo.
+Mon 28th July 2014: Sadly the festival is all over and it is time to return to Tokyo.
 The shuttle buses leave every 30 minutes or so, transporting the festival hoards back to Echigo Yuzawa station where you will board the Shinkansen back to Tokyo.
-You'll have a final night back in Shinjuku to sample the delights of the capital before heading back to the airport the following morning.
-For those of you with enough energy be sure to head down to Shibuya clubs for the post festival party nights; the prefect way to end your Fuji Rock Festival adventures in Japan.
+You'll have a final night back in Tokyo to sample the delights of the capital before heading back to the airport the following morning.
+For those of you with enough energy be sure to head down to Shibuya clubs for the post festival party nights; the perfect way to end your Fuji Rock Festival adventures in Japan.

 Day 8 Depart